Australian Wildlife Conservancy

+As of 2022, AWC's most recent conservation project focuses on the Northern Quoll.
+AWC partnered with Territory Natural Resource Management (TRM), James Cook University, Gulf Savannah NRM, and Western Yalanji to trial conservation methods, including artificial dens for quolls, genetic research and controlled burn programs.

 History

+Australian Wildlife Conservancy was founded in response to Australia's mammal extinction crisis.
+Over a third of the world's extinctions from the last 400 years have been from Australia, and Australia has already lost 31 species of mammal.
+Many of these extinctions were entirely preventable with effective conservation measures in place.
+Australian Wildlife Conservancy operates under a unique model for conservation, using science (predominantly biodiversity survey work and targeted research) to inform on-ground land management, such as control of fire, feral animals and weeds.
+There is a strong focus on wildlife conservation: consequently, about 80% of all staff are based in the field and, as of 2021, 83.5% of AWC's total expenditure is invested in conservation programs.

 The origin of the organisation lies in a 1991 land purchase (of what is now Karakamia Sanctuary) by AWC's founder, Martin Copley.
 He established the sanctuary, constructed a feral-proof fence, cleared the area of feral animals and started re-introducing threatened mammals into this area.
 Karakamia is still open for public spotlight tours, where you can see small mammals such as the critically endangered woylie or brush-tailed bettong (Bettongia penicillata), tammar wallaby (Macropus eugenii), quenda and common brushtail possum.
 In 2001, the AWC became a public charitable organization.

 In 2002, the AWC agreed to acquire four sanctuaries, Buckaringa, Dakalanta, Scotia and Yookamurra, for A$5.2m from Earth Sanctuaries Ltd (ESL), the company founded by John Wamsley.